How to get rid of mold in and around RV toilet

 It may also be necessary to remove the toilet, as mold can hide between the base and the floor and around the seal.
 If you have carpet on the floor, it might need to be replaced.

 If you do not want to use bleach, there are other products on the market that claim to kill and prevent mold without bleach or ammonia.
-One product is Concrobium Mold Spray, available on Amazon here.
+One product is Concrobium Mold Control, available on Amazon here.

 Some companies recommend other products such as Borax, white vinegar, and even hydrogen peroxide.
 The main issue is to stop it with the correct cleaner, keep the moisture down, and ventilate.
 I believe you have just been wiping off what you see and not getting to the root of the problem.